gonzalo123/workerpool/README.md

     });
 ```

 In the example I use a worker that sends xhr request to a api sever.
-In this case a simple Silex example
+In this case a simple Silex example.